Frequently Asked Questions

 Your meter is read monthly.
 The only exceptions to this are extreme weather conditions that prohibit the service workers from accessing your meter or something blocking access to your meter.
 If your meter is located in your basement, you will need to provide us access to the meter in order to receive actual reads.

 What services do your offer?

-We provide publicly owned water and wastewater utility service.
+We provide publicly owned water, wastewater, sanitation, and storm water utility service.